-They are a new Mom and they need your help!
+They are tired, they are hungry, they are a new Mom and they need your help!

 Yesterday I shared a fun idea for a gift basket filled with goodies for a new mom.
 Today I am sharing my go-to recipe to bring a new mom. (or really anyone who could use a meal) When we brought our babies home, it was such a blessing to have friends and family stop by with meals.
 Those first few weeks are such a fog and it’s amazing how the day can go by and all it feels like you have done is feed your baby.
 Feeding yourself is not a top priority!

 While I loved receiving dinners, it was also such a treat when someone would bring breakfast or lunch.
 Lately, instead of bringing dinners I have been preparing a yummy breakfast casserole.
 It’s healthy, can quickly be heated up and the new Mom (and Dad!) can eat off of it for several days.
 It’s even great for lunch or an afternoon snack.

 You know I am a fan of simple recipes- usually five ingredients or less so this one is right up my alley.
 To keep mine healthier, I usually do half and half egg whites and regular eggs, but you could skip that and just do regular eggs.